 Capt.
-Peggy M. Britton assumed duties as Deputy Commander, Sector Virginia in June 2022, leading 1,200 Coast Guardsman and Auxiliary personnel, among three cutters, six small boat stations, three aids to navigation teams, and a Sector Field Office conducting all Coast Guard missions in Virginia waters and offshore.
+Peggy M. Britton assumed duties as deputy commander, Sector Virginia in June 2022, leading 1,200 Coast Guardsman and Auxiliary personnel, among three cutters, six small boat stations, three aids to navigation teams, and a Sector Field Office conducting all Coast Guard missions in Virginia waters and offshore.
 She oversees all Captain of the Port, Officer in Charge of Marine Inspection, Federal On Scene Coordinator, Federal Maritime Security Coordinator, and Search and Rescue Mission Coordinator authorities in the region.

-Capt.
-Britton was a Rhodes Scholarship state finalist in 1999 and earned a Bachelor of Science degree in Government from the U.S. Coast Guard Academy in 2000.
-She holds a Master of International Policy and Practice degree from George Washington University in 2012, and was a distinguished graduate from the Joint Advanced Warfighting School (JAWS) Joint Forces Staff College in 2020, earning a Master of Science degree in Joint Campaign Planning and Strategy.
+She was a Rhodes Scholarship state finalist in 1999 and earned a Bachelor of Science degree in Government from the U.S. Coast Guard Academy in 2000.
+She holds a Master of International Policy and Practice degree from George Washington University in 2012 and was a distinguished graduate from the Joint Advanced Warfighting School (JAWS) Joint Forces Staff College in 2020, earning a Master of Science degree in Joint Campaign Planning and Strategy.
 Her awards include two Meritorious Service Medals, four Commendation Medals, and the Captain Dorothy Stratton Inspirational Leadership award.
 In 2022, she participated as one of twelve NATO officers in the Peace with Women Fellowship as part of the Halifax International Security Forum.

 Capt.
-Britton considers Poquoson, Virginia, home.
+Britton considers Poquoson, Virginia home.
 She is married to Mr. Shawn Britton, a NASA engineer, and they have three wonderful children.